PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 fully represents all graph mutation, including cleanup-only paths, before retaining or consuming it.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal normalization/pad result characterization checkpoint

+`run_normalization_pad_layout_cleanup()` returns a fixed two-key dictionary for the InstanceNorm/Pad and flattened global-norm/Pad child owners.
+Both children unconditionally prune unused tensors after candidate processing but count only successful rewrites.
+The aggregate can therefore be retained for observation, but its counters are incomplete evidence for cleanup-only mutation and must not be used alone in a guard.

+There are two direct lowerer occurrences and two orchestrated callback selections.
+The loop-local direct result remains consumed as `normalization_pad_stats`; the terminal direct result after `_terminal_instancenorm_post_bias_stats` remains raw.
+The very-late and absolute-final orchestrators continue to select flatten-only invocations with shared pass-state scopes.

+A strict expected-failure contract selects only the terminal direct result for `_terminal_normalization_pad_stats`.
+It fixes the live Session LayoutState, diagnostics sink, captured post-bias predecessor, captured residual-add successor, total direct-call count, and loop-local result consumer.

+At implementation, replace only the terminal direct expression with an assignment.
+Do not add a guard or consumer, and do not change either child owner, the two-key schema, unconditional pruning, loop convergence, orchestrated selections, state scopes, adjacent calls, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- terminal normalization/pad boundary, architecture, pass efficiency, and very-late orchestration coverage: `374 passed, 1 xfailed in 19.77s`
+- concrete InstanceNorm/Pad and flattened global-norm/Pad fixtures:
+  `2 passed, 739 deselected in 0.59s`

+The sole strict expected failure is the intentionally unimplemented terminal result-retention contract.
+Implement only that observation-only assignment, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.